tbeehoon/module8part2/Readme.md

 This readme shows:

-1. Task1 - Explain React Core Features and its advantages.
+1. Task1 - Handling Events in React

 2. Task2 - **Set Up a Basic React Environment**